Byline Times: Significant stories

 Stories broken by Byline Times have been picked up by other media outlets.
 These include allegations of cronyism in the Johnson government's allocation of contracts during the COVID-19 pandemic.

 In July 2023, Byline Times broke allegations of sexual impropriety by the journalist Dan Wootton, based on the investigations of former News of the World journalists Dan Evans and Tom Latchem.
 Wootton denied the allegations and sought to crowdfund legal fees for a case against the paper.
 Byline Times subsequently said its journalists had been targeted with threats and intimidation, without suggesting Wootton was involved.
 In February 2024 the Metropolitan Police announced they would be taking no further action in respect of the matter.

-In 2025, they reported on the fact that Jeffrey Epstein suggested Steve Bannon start a church for what Epstein called "'confession privilege'" to "shield communications from the special counsel criminal investigation into Donald Trump regarding Russian interference in the 2016 elections, led by then FBI director Robert Mueller."
+In November 2025, Byline Times reported that Jeffrey Epstein suggested Steve Bannon start a church for what Epstein called "confession privilege" to "shield communications from the special counsel criminal investigation into Donald Trump regarding Russian interference in the 2016 elections, led by then FBI director Robert Mueller."